100 years ago, US citizenship for Native Americans came without voting rights in swing states

 In Arizona, the anniversary of the Indian Citizenship Act stirs up frustration among Native American leaders, including Gov. Stephen Lewis of the Gila River Indian Community.
 He has denounced efforts by the Republican National Committee and state lawmakers to revive and extend voter ID requirements through the 2024 general election.

-It was two members of Lewis’ community who sued in 1928 after being turned away from the polls, only to have the Arizona Supreme Court rebuff their case.
+Two of Lewis’ community members sued in 1928 after being turned away from the polls, only to have the Arizona Supreme Court rebuff their case.
 The community wouldn’t realize the right to vote until 1948 — after World War II and the raising of an American flag at Iwo Jima that included Ira Hayes, who was part of the Gila River community.

 Lewis during a recent online forum counted the years that passed between the time the U.S. Declaration of Independence was inked and the Indian Citizenship Act was signed.
 He said elected officials for years have “made laws for us, about us, but never with us.”